Trauma Therapy in Fort Collins, CO

 Healing from this isn't about going back, it's about becoming the person you were always meant to be.

-But here's what I also know, the patterns that developed to protect you can be understood.
+But here's what I also know: the patterns that developed to protect you can be understood.
 Gently.
 With compassion.
-And when you understand why you do what you do, you gain something that no one can take away: choice.
+And when you understand why you do what you do, you gain something no one can take away: choice.
 The ability to respond instead of just react.
 To tolerate closeness.
 To recognize safety when it's real.

 This isn't about becoming someone who never struggles.
 It's about not having to struggle alone.